molecula/documentation/reference/operations/enterprise/_posts/2022-04-01-hostsystem.md

 ## Operating System Configuration

-This page discusses software configuration issues commonly encountered when deploying Molecula.
-For hardware requirements or scaling, look at [Sizing Molecula](/how-tos/size-molecula-database).
+This page discusses software configuration issues commonly encountered when deploying FeatureBase.
+For hardware requirements or scaling, look at [Sizing FeatureBase](/how-tos/size-molecula-database).

-Molecula's data storage splits the database into a potentially large number of files, which are open simultaneously.
+FeatureBase's data storage splits the database into a potentially large number of files, which are open simultaneously.
 Most Unix-derived systems limit the number of simultaneous open files for a given process or user, and these limits are frequently small enough to be a problem.
 Similarly, there may be limits on the number of memory-mapped regions allowed in a process.
 These may need to be changed, either temporarily during initial development and testing, or as a machine-wide configuration change that persists across restarts.

 Throughout these instructions, commands given with a root prompt (`#`) are expected to require root privileges; you can run them in a root shell, or using `sudo`.